Conspiracy theories and where to find them on TikTok: Methods

 \subsection{Dataset}

-We leverage the TikTok Research API to collect our dataset.
+We use the TikTok Research API\footnote{ \url{https://developers.tiktok.com/products/research-api}} to collect our dataset.
 At the time of writing, this service has severe restrictions on usage and availability.
-In particular, academics can request access to an organization with multiple members with a shared quota of \num{1000} available requests per day.
+In particular, academics can request access to a quota of \num{1000} requests per day.

-Given the lack of reliable data returned by the API during 2018-2020 reported in \cite{corso2024we}, we run our collection for the period 2021-2023.
-We stratify our sample by week to mitigate issues encountered in previous research, especially regarding the non-uniform distribution in the data returned by the random sample endpoint.
-We look specifically for videos that have a duration of one minute or more.
-This is done by excluding the shorter lengths in the query during the design phase.
-We perform requests to the \texttt{/video/query} endpoint for each week from January 2021 to December 2023, filtering for for videos published in the US and keeping the parameter \texttt{is\_random = True}.

-This process yielded a total of \num{1605696} items, \num{1494831} of which are unique and with over 100k duplicated videos.
+Given the lack of reliable data returned by the API during 2018-2020~\cite{corso2024we}, we run our collection for the period 2021-2023.
+This process yields a total of \num{1605696} items, \num{1494831} of which are unique.
 These videos are created by a total of \num{1178303} unique users.
-In \Cref{fig:time_collection} we report the time series of collected unique videos.
-Since July 2021, TikTok allowed for videos up to three minutes in length to be uploaded, hence why we see a visible change in the number of collected videos starting from that month.

-We conduct exploratory analyses of the videos' temporal features to build on previous work and evaluate our sampling technique's effectiveness.

-\Cref{fig:temporal_bias} shows the results of these evaluations.
-In sub-figure \textbf{a}, we can see the number of videos posted for each generic day of the month and we find that all the days of the month are represented.
-It is even more significant since we are working on a much smaller pool of videos if confronted with previous work \cite{corso2024we}.
-In sub-figures \textbf{b,c} we observe similar behavior to what has been already described, while for sub-figure \textbf{d} we see that the first minute of the hour presents a slightly higher number of videos.
-This could be due to the scheduling of videos by creator accounts.

-Furthermore, we collected via the Research API two additional random samples of videos posted in the US one month before and after the beginning of the new creator program (May 3rd, 2023), this time allowing for videos of any length to be returned.
+In addition, we use the Research API to collect two random samples of videos ($\sim 10$k videos each) posted in the U.S. one month before and one month after the beginning of the new Creativity Program (May 3, 2023), respectively. \Cref{sec:app_data} provides more details on the data collection.